 Plenty of acts carve a career from one hit, maybe two, and there’s nothing wrong with that.
-It’s bloody hard to write a #1 hit!
+It’s bloody hard to write a number 1 hit!
 These four young men from the North West of England wrote more hits than anyone.
-In just four years, they’d scored nine #1’s, in the UK, this one became their tenth.
+In just four years, they’d scored nine number 1’s, in the UK, this one became their tenth.
 And the B-Side was a cracker as well.

 The Beatles were on their way to hitting their creative peak, tired of touring, the same routine, with each concert not being heard over the roar of screaming fans.
 John Lennon’s Jesus remarks had also made for more problems with death threats against the group.
 In less than two months, The Fab Four would make their final stage performance at Candlestick Park San Francisco, California.

-On this day 23 June 1966, The Beatles had their tenth consecutive UK #1 single with “Paperback Writer/Rain”.
+On this day 23 June 1966, The Beatles had their tenth consecutive UK number 1 single with “Paperback Writer/Rain”.

-It’s another classic Beatles single, written by Paul McCartney (John Lennon had written the previous five #1’s), and was recorded in just two days during April of that year.
+It’s another classic Beatles single, written by Paul McCartney (John Lennon had written the previous five number 1’s), and was recorded in just two days during April of that year.

 The track is marked by the boosted bass guitar sound throughout, partly in response to John Lennon demanding to know why the bass on a certain Wilson Pickett and Otis Redding recordings far exceeded the bass on any Beatles records.
 To get the loud bass sound, Paul played a different bass, a Rickenbacker instead of his old trusty Hofner which had featured on the majority of Beatles recordings so far.
 It was also cut louder than any other Beatles record, due to a new piece of equipment used in the mastering process.